isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ###### Note

-If you system has a good thread pool, use it.
+If your system has a good thread pool, use it.
 If your system has a good message queue, use it.

 ##### Enforcement